Published 4th January 2021

-The Coronavirus (Covid-19) global pandemic is a constantly evolving situation that we are monitoring closely.
+The Coronavirus (Covid-19) pandemic is a constantly evolving situation that we are monitoring closely.
 This article will be amended regularly and serves as a general guide on how the virus is affecting the TEFL industry.

 Unprecedented demand for online TEFL teachers